Adventech/sabbath-school-lessons/README.md

 |🇺🇦 Ukrainian|✅ Yes|✅ Yes|✅ Yes|❌ No|❌ No|
 |🇻🇳 Vietnamese|✅ Yes|✅ Yes|❌ No|❌ No|❌ No|

-## Current summary of lessons for second quarter 2018
+## Current summary of lessons for first quarter 2019

 ##### 2019-01